 HEIs should use this form to report concerns about a case, cluster, or outbreak in student housing.
 The Public Health- Seattle & King County COVID-19 Investigation Team will review all submitted forms and follow-up as needed.

-HEIs may also contact Carrie Cihak, your regional Higher Education Institutions COVID-19 Response contact at Public Health at firstname.lastname@example.org for assistance in interpreting this guidance.
+HEIs may also contact Carrie Cihak or Cecelia Hayes, your regional Higher Education Institutions COVID-19 Response contacts at Public Health (firstname.lastname@example.org, email@example.com) for assistance in interpreting this guidance.

 HEIs should provide information to students to support them in caring for themselves and limiting the potential for them to spread disease to others:

 - For students with confirmed or suspected cases of COVID-19

 - For students who were in close contact with someone with COVID-19